-6.66 The conceptual drainage proposals have been developed in a manner that will allow the site wide system to be designed to encourage passive treatment of discharged flows and to improve the water quality by removing the low-level silts, oils which could be attributed to track/parking area run off of this nature.
-Final design will provide for appropriate geometry and planting to maximise this benefit.

-- 6.67 The surface water management features will be constructed and operational prior to the first use of the site, derived on a phase-by-phase requirement. - 6.68 The proposed surface water system will be designed to adoptable standards in line with the current DCG guidance, the network will be offered for adoption to Thames Water under a S104 agreement. - 6.69 Under the DCG filter drains and permeable paving will not be offered for adoption and will therefore be maintained by a private management company. - 6.70 It is usual for the following maintenance regime to be implemented:
+- 6.69 The conceptual drainage proposals have been developed in a manner that will allow the site wide system to be designed to encourage passive treatment of discharged flows and to improve the water quality by removing the low-level silts, oils which could be attributed to track/parking area run off of this nature.
+Final design will provide for appropriate geometry and planting to maximise this benefit. - 6.70 The surface water management features will be constructed and operational prior to the first use of the site, derived on a phase-by-phase requirement. - 6.71 The proposed surface water system will be designed to adoptable standards in line with the current DCG guidance, the network will be offered for adoption to Thames Water under a S104 agreement. - 6.72 Under the DCG filter drains and permeable paving will not be offered for adoption and will therefore be maintained by a private management company.

-Maintenance Schedule Required Action Typical Frequency Porous Paving Regular Maintenance Brushing and vacuuming Once a year, after autumn leaf fall, or reduced frequency as required, based on site-specific observations of clogging or manufacturer's recommendations - pay particular attention to areas where water runs onto pervious surface from adjacent impermeable areas as this area is most likely to collect the most sediment Stabilise and mow contributing and adjacent areas As required Occasional Maintenance Removal of weeds or management using glyphospate applied directly into the weeds by an applicator rather than spraying As required Remediate any landscaping which through vegetation maintenance or soil slip, has been raised to within 50mm of the level of the paving.
-As required Remedial Actions Remedial work to any depressions, rutting and cracked or broken blocks and replace lost jointing material Rehabilitation of surface and upper substructure by remedial sweeping Every 10 to 15 years or as required (if infiltration performance is reduced due to significant clogging) Monitoring Initial Inspection Monthly for 3 months after installation

-Inspect for evidence of poor operation and/or weed growth- if required, take remedial action.
-Three-monthly, 48 h after large storms after first 6 months Inspect silt accumulation rates and establish appropriate brushing frequencies Annually Monitor inspection chambers Annually Filter Strip Remove litter and debris Cut the grass] Regular Maintenance Manage Vegetation Monthly or as required.
-Inspect flow spreader and filter strip for clogging, silt accumulation and even gradients Occasional Maintenance Reseed areas of poor vegetation growth, alter plant types if required As required Repair erosion or other damage by re-turfing or re-seeding Relevel uneven surfaces Remedial Actions Scarify and Spike topsoil layer to improve infiltration performance, break up silt deposits As required Remove build up of sediment as appropriate - Remove and dispose of oils or petrol residues using safe standard practices.
-Detention Basins Regular Maintenance Remove litter and debris Monthly Cut grass - for spillways and access routes Monthly (during growing season), or as required Cut grass - meadow grass in and around basin Half yearly (spring - before nesting season, and autumn)
+Maintenance Schedule Required Action Typical Frequency Porous Paving Regular Maintenance Brushing and vacuuming Once a year, after autumn leaf fall, or reduced frequency as required, based on site-specific observations of clogging or manufacturer's recommendations - pay particular attention to areas where water runs onto pervious surface from adjacent impermeable areas as this area is most likely to collect the most sediment Occasional Maintenance Stabilise and mow contributing and adjacent areas As required Removal of weeds or management using glyphospate applied directly into the weeds by an applicator rather than spraying As required Remedial Actions Remediate any landscaping which through vegetation maintenance or soil slip, has been raised to within 50mm of the level of the paving.
+As required Remedial work to any depressions, rutting and cracked or broken blocks and replace lost jointing material Rehabilitation of surface and upper substructure by remedial sweeping Every 10 to 15 years or as required (if infiltration performance is reduced due to significant clogging) Initial Inspection Monthly for 3 months after installation Monitoring Inspect for evidence of poor operation and/or weed growth- if required, take remedial action.
+Three-monthly, 48 h after large storms after first 6 months Inspect silt accumulation rates and establish appropriate brushing frequencies Annually Monitor inspection chambers Annually Filter Strip Remove litter and debris Regular Maintenance Cut the grass Monthly or as required.
+Inspect flow spreader and filter strip for clogging, silt accumulation and even gradients Occasional Maintenance Reseed areas of poor vegetation growth, alter plant types if required As required Remedial Actions Repair erosion or other damage by re-turfing or re-seeding Relevel uneven surfaces Scarify and Spike topsoil layer to improve infiltration performance, break up silt deposits As required Remove build up of sediment as appropriate Remove and dispose of oils or petrol residues using safe standard practices.